mffiedler/svt-case-doc/cases/storage.md

 The following picture compares throughput, latency from pbench-fio, 99% latency from fio, IOPS from iostat of glusterfs and gp2 with iodepth=2 vs 4 vs 6, where node3 is selected for iostat for glusterfs.
+Links to original pbench data are listed in the following sections.

 ![](../images/glusterfs.2.png)